cooper/evented-object/README.md

 # DESCRIPTION

-**I honestly doubt your objects have ever been this evented in your entire life.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.
+**I doubt your objects have ever been this evented in your entire life.**

-Evented::Object started as a basic class for registering event handlers and firing events.
-After many improvements throughout several projects, Evented::Object has become far more complex and quite featureful.

 Evented::Object supplies an (obviously objective) interface to store and manage callbacks for events, fire events upon objects, and more.

-It provides several methods for convenience and simplicity.
+Evented::Object allows you to attach event callbacks to an object (i.e., a blessed hash reference) and then fire events on that object.
+Event fires are much like method calls, except that there can be many responders.

-## Terminology
+## Glossary

-'Evented::Object' refers to the Evented::Object package, but 'evented object' refers to an object which is a member of the Evented::Object class or a class which inherits from the Evented::Object class.
-'Fire object' refers to an object representing an event fire.
+These terms are used throughout the Evented::Object documentation.

-- **Evented::Object**: this class that provides methods for managing events.
+- **Evented::Object** - this base class, providing methods for managing events.
-- **Evented object**: `$eo` - refers to an object that uses Evented::Object for event management.
+- **Evented object**: `$eo` - refers to any object instance of Evented::Object or a package which inherits from it.
 - **Fire object**: `$fire` or `$event` - an object that represents an event fire.
-- **Collection**: `$col` or `$collection` - represents a group of callbacks about to be fired.
+- **Collection**: `$col` or `$collection` - an object that represents a group of callbacks waiting to be fired.
-- **Listener object**: another evented object that receives event notifications.
+- **Listener object** - an evented object that receives event notifications from another evented object.

 Evented::Object's included core packages are prefixed with `Evented::Object::`.
 Other packages which are specifically designed for use with Evented::Object are prefixed with `Evented::`.

-## Purpose of Evented::Object

-In short, Evented::Object allows you to attach event callbacks to an object (also known as a blessed hash reference) and then fire events on that object.
-To relate, event fires are much like method calls.
-However, there can be many handlers, many return values, and many responses rather than just one of each of these.

-## Event callbacks
+## Prioritized callbacks

-These handlers, known as callbacks, are called in descending order by priority.
+Event responders, known as callbacks, are executed in descending order by priority.
 Numerically larger priorities are called first.
 This allows you to place a certain callback in front of or behind another.
-They can modify other callbacks, modify the evented object itself, and much more.

 ## Objective approach

-Whereas many event systems involve globally unique event names, Evented::Object allows you to attach events to a specific object.
-The event callbacks, information, and other data are stored secretly within the object itself.
-This is quite comparable to the JavaScript event systems often found in browsers.
+Whereas many event systems involve globally unique event names, Evented::Object allows you to attach events on specific objects.
+The event callbacks, priority options, and other data are stored within the object itself.

 ## Fire objects

-Another important concept of Evented::Object is the fire object.
-It provides methods for fetching information relating to the event being fired, callback being called, and more.
-Additionally, it provides an interface for modifying the evented object and modifying future event callbacks.
-Fire objects belong to the Evented::Object::EventFire class.
+The fire object provides methods for fetching information related to the current event fire.
+It also provides an interface for modifying the behavior of the remaining callbacks.

-Fire objects are specific to each firing.
-If you fire the same event twice in a row, the event object passed to the callbacks the first time will not be the same as the second time.
+Fire objects are specific to the particular event fire, not the event.
+If you fire the same event twice in a row, the event object used the first time will not be the same as the second time.
 Therefore, all modifications made by the fire object's methods apply only to the callbacks remaining in this particular fire.
 For example, `$fire->cancel($callback)` will only cancel the supplied callback once.
-The next time the event is fired, that cancelled callback will be called regardless.

 See ["Fire object methods"](#fire-object-methods) for more information.

 ## Listener objects

-Additional evented objects can be registered as "listeners."
+Additional evented objects can be registered as "listeners," which allows them to respond to the events of another evented object.

 Consider a scenario where you have a class whose objects represent a farm.
 You have another class which represents a cow.
 You would like to use the same callback for all of the moos that occur on the farm, regardless of which cow initiated it.

 Rather than attaching an event callback to every cow, you can instead make the farm a listener of the cow.
 Then, you can attach a single callback to your farm.
 If your cow's event for mooing is `moo`, your farm's event for mooing is `cow.moo`.

-**Potential looping references**

-The cow holds a weak reference to the farm, so you do not need to worry about deleting it later.
-This, however, means that your listener object must also be referred to in another location in order for this to work.
-I doubt that will be a problem, though.

-**Priorities and listeners**

-Evented::Object is rather genius when it comes to callback priorities.
-With object listeners, it is as though the callbacks belong to the object being listened to.
-Referring to the above example, if you attach a callback on the farm object with priority 1, it will be called before your callback with priority 0 on the cow object.

 **Fire objects and listeners**

 When an event is fired on an object, the same fire object is used for callbacks belonging to both the evented object and its listening objects.
 Therefore, callback names should be unique not only to the listener object but to the object being listened on as well.

 You should also note the values of the fire object:

-- **$fire->event\_name**: the name of the event from the perspective of the listener;
-i.e. `cow.moo` (NOT `moo`)
+- **$fire->event\_name**: the name of the event from the perspective of the listener; i.e. `cow.moo` (NOT `moo`)
 - **$fire->object**: the object being listened to; i.e. `$cow` (NOT `$farm`)

 This also means that stopping the event from a listener object will cancel all remaining callbacks, including those belonging to the evented object.

-## Registering callbacks to classes
+## Registering callbacks to package names

+The methods `->register_callback()`, `->delete_event()`,
-Evented::Object 3.9 adds the ability to register event callbacks to a subclass of Evented::Object.
-The methods `->register_callback()`, `->delete_event()`, `->delete_callback`, etc. can be called in the form of `MyClass->method()`.
-Evented::Object will store these callbacks in a special hash hidden in the package's symbol table.
+`->delete_callback`, etc. can be called in the form of `MyClass->method()`.
+Evented::Object will store these callbacks in the package's symbol table.

 Any object of this class will borrow these callbacks from the class.
 They will be incorporated into the callback collection as though they were registered directly on the object.

-Note: Events cannot be fired on a class.
+Note that events cannot be fired on a class, only on evented objects.

-**Prioritizing**

-When firing an event, any callbacks on the class will sorted by priority just as if they were registered on the object.
-Whether registered on the class or the object, a callback with a higher priority will be called before one of a lower priority.

-**Subclassing**

-If an evented object is blessed to a subclass of a class with callbacks registered to it, the object will NOT inherit the callbacks associated with the parent class.
+Note that if an evented object is blessed to a subclass of a class with callbacks registered to it, the object will NOT inherit the callbacks associated with the parent class.
 Callbacks registered to classes ONLY apply to objects directly blessed to the class.

 ## Class monitors

-Evented::Object 4.0 introduces a "class monitor" feature.
-This allows an evented object to be registered as a "monitor" of a specific class/package.
-Any event callbacks that are added from that class to any evented object of any type will trigger an event on the monitor object - in other words, the `caller` of `->register_callback()`, regardless of the object.
+An evented object can be registered as a "monitor" of a specific class/package.

+_All_ event callbacks that are added from that class to _any_ evented object of _any_ type will trigger an event on the monitor object.

 An example scenario of when this might be useful is an evented object for debugging all events being registered by a certain package.
 It would log all of them, making it easier to find a problem.

 ## Collections

-Evented::Object 5.0 introduces callback collections.
+A collection is a group of callbacks pending to be called.

 Sometimes it is useful to prepare an event fire before actually calling it.
-The group of callbacks that are about to be called are represented by a collection object.
+This way, you can provide special options for the fire.
 Collections are returned by the 'prepare' methods.

-Collections are especially useful for firing events with special options.
-This usually looks something like:

 ```perl
 $eo->prepare(event_name => @args)->fire(some_fire_option => $value);